-An international summer school (BA and MA-levels, 7.5 ECTS) at University of Copenhagen, 6th to 19th of August 2020.
-Deadline for second round of applications: 1st of June 2020.
+An international summer school (BA and MA-levels, 7.5 ECTS) at University of Copenhagen, 1st of August to the 13th 2022.
+Deadline for applications: 1st of April 2022.
 Please read important note below.

-This summer school puts cultural production and event-making in urban space under the analytical scrutiny of critical urban theory.
-The aim of the summer school is to enable students to examine and assess the role of the cultural industry, broadly speaking, within existing political paradigms of urban development such as “creative cities”, “liveability” and “the experience economy” of cities.
+This summer school puts cultural production and event-making in urban space into a conversation with critical urban theory.
+The summer school aims to enable students to examine and assess the role of the cultural productions and the cultural industry, broadly speaking, within existing political paradigms of urban development such as “creative cities” and “the experience economy” of cities.

-By means of theoretical perspectives and urban ethnographic methods, students will learn to analyse the symbolic, emotional and socioeconomic dimensions of cultural production in urban space through fieldwork and workshops organised in collaboration with our partners, including the music festival Strøm.
+Through theoretical perspectives and urban ethnographic methods, students will learn to analyse the symbolic, emotional and socioeconomic dimensions of cultural production in urban space through fieldwork and workshops organised in collaboration with our partners, including the electronic music and event organisation Strøm

-The summer school will take place from the 6th to 19th of August 2020 (incl.
+The summer school will take place from the 1st of August to the 13th of August 2022 (incl.
 Saturdays and only excl.
 Sundays; please note that as a student, you will be busy every day for the duration of the summer school and should not plan other activities).

 NOTE!
 Until further notice, the summer school will be held physically in Copenhagen but if needed, the summer school can be rearranged as a partly or fully online course to accommodate existing covid-19 guidelines at the time.
 A rearrangement to an online format can affect the content of the summer school.